The Incyte Ingenuity Awards in GVHDTM

 • Contact and organization information

-• Project proposal, including project name, objectives and summary of how it addresses a specific need for the GVHD community
+• Project proposal, including project name, objectives, simplified budgets for up to $35,000 and up to $100,000 and summary of how it addresses a specific need for the GVHD community

 • Identification of any collaboration and connection to the GVHD community